SkylineCommunications/dataminer-docs/connector-help/connector_help/PDU_eXperts_ATS-16A-10N1.md

 # PDU eXperts ATS-16A-10N1

-The **PDU eXperts ATS-16A-10N1** driver monitors and controls the Power Switch unit of the same name through **SNMP**.
+The **PDU eXperts ATS-16A-10N1** connector monitors and controls the Power Switch unit of the same name through **SNMP**.

 ## About

-The driver polls relevant information from the device every 10 seconds or every hour.
+The connector polls relevant information from the device every 10 seconds or every hour.

 ### Creation

-This driver uses a Simple Network Management Protocol (SNMP) connection and needs the following user information:
+This connector uses a Simple Network Management Protocol (SNMP) connection and requires the following input during element creation:

 **SNMP CONNECTION:**